Abyiss/Client-python/README.md

 It is intended to be used by **coders, developers, technically-skilled traders, data-scientists and financial analysts** for powering software.

-Currently to access our API you can use the following endpoint:
+Currently to ping our API you can use the following endpoint:

 ## [169.63.179.247/ping](http://169.63.179.247/ping)

+Our base url is **169.63.179.247**

 To learn more about our other endpoints please read below: